HarrietLy/Crypto-Dashboard/README.md

 Others:
-1. Use Chart Components and NavBar components
+1. Use a Chart library to draw historical price